 Setting the Scene

 In India, endless battles were waged for power and territory.
-In a culture full of war and revenge, in a climate of fear and hostility, the peacemaker is persecuted.
+In a culture full of war and revenge, in a climate of fear and hostility, the peacemaker was persecuted.

 The martyrdom of Guru Arjan Dev, a man of peace, marked a major turning point in Sikh history.
 When Guru Arjan Dev’s son, Hargobind, became the sixth Nanak, he trained his Sikhs to become warriors, so they could defend their rights and the rights of others to live and teach according to their faith.